XimeraProject/ximeraFirstSteps/README.md

 wsl bash -c "mkdir ~/git; code ~/git"
 ```

-The command <CTRL> ~ will now open a shell *inside* VSCode, which you can use to check if the Docker Engine is running by typing:
+The command `Ctrl+~` will now open a shell *inside* VSCode, which you can use to check if the Docker Engine is running by typing:
 ```console
 docker ps
 ```
 If you get an error with 'permission denied' and something about a 'socket', that probably means the Docker Engine is not running.

-Open the Docker Desktop application.
-It might ask you some questions -- if you are on Windows and it asks about "WSL," accept it, as you need "WSL" (if it asks!).
-You want to open the Docker Desktop application.
-You should be able to do this with some sort of GUI launcher.

-Once Docker is open and you have skipped through any other surveys/questions, you will see a "Engine running" at the bottom left hand corner of the screen.
+It could be that your Ubuntu distribution is not 'Enabled' in the WSL section of the Resources option in Docker Settings.
+Or it could be that you'r not member of the 'docker' group of your system.
+Or it could be one of a zillion other problems.
+Make an Issue if in trouble.

+Start the Docker Engine if needed from the Docker Desktop application.
 You can minimize the Docker window.

 Now the 'docker ps' command should no longer return an error.
 If it still does: complain with ab Issue that this README is incomplete.